jmcmeen/novus-retro/README.md

 pip install cloudpickle
 ~~~

-Tested with Python 3.8.7.
 You will need to import you own ROMs, Steam provides ROMs with their Sega Classics bundle.

 ~~~
 python -m retro.import roms/sega_classics